BerkleyTechnologyServices/restdocs-spec/README.md

 * Support for additional specification formats is currently in development.
 We plan to add support for Postman Collections and RAML.
-* Currently the plugin is not available in Maven Central.
-However, it is available through [JCenter](https://bintray.com/bintray/jcenter) and we do plan to eventually get it into Maven Central.